nus-cs2103-AY2021S1/tp/docs/team/audrey.md

   * Ensured no pull requests was merged before thorough review was conducted.
   * Ensured every merge pass the GitHub action checks.
   * Head merger for Pull Requests.
+  * Tests other team member's code and determine functional flaws if any.

+* **Testing**:
+  * Created JUnit tests for update feature.
+  * Reviewed other team members' tests and ensure the tests are adequate and working.

 * **Documentation**:
   * User Guide:
     * Added documentation for the feature `update`.
+    * Fix markdown formatting errors.
   * Developer Guide:
     * Added implementation details of the `update` feature.